-to his work of the sixties.
+Kienholz's movements up to the fifties are a good insight to his work of the sixties.
 He was a kind of Jack of all trades, who worked his experiences into his comments.
-Before he moved from Washington to Los Angoles in 1953, he had worked in a mental hospital, run a dance band, sold cars and vacuum cleaners, kept a drinking club.
+Before he moved from Washington to Los Angeles in 1953, he had"worked in a mental hospital, run a dance band, sold cars and vacuum cleaners, kept a drinking club."
 He opened two galleries with Walter Hopps.
-'THE WAIT; and 'THE STATE HOSPITAL', are shiver-ing cross-examinations which tend to leave us, spectators, up to question.
-'The State Hospital' in

-Kienholz's movements up to the fifties are a good insight
+'THE WAIT', and 'THE STATE HOSPITAL', are shiver-ing cross-examinations which tend to leave us, spectators, up to question.
+'The State Hospital' in particular is even more devastating, by his incorporation of the smells of waste and decay as part of the environment.
+Adrien Henry's description of this is particularly revealing; "A big box, gray, anonymous.
+A door in it, with a barred window, the only way to see in.
+A strong smell of lysol in your nostrils.
+Two metal bunk beds.
+On them both, identical reclining figures; a naked bony old man, on a waterproof sheet, wrist chained firmly to the bed.
+A neon 'thinks' baloon encloses the upper one, leading from the lower.
+Where the heads should be, there are illumated gold-fish bowls with two black fish swimming in each.
+Black shapes endlessly flickering; an old man's thoughts aimlessly circulating, never getting anywhere."

 No. 14.
 Henri Page.
-45.

-No. 15.
+45. No. 15.
 Henri Page.
 48.